 Early this month I wrote something about S., the new project announced by J.J.
 Abrams in October that turned out to be a novel (written with Doug Dorst).
 S. is a truly unique book in that it’s the novel Ship of Theseus, which is a fictitious novel written by V. M. Straka, who is a fictitious writer.

-The book, originally owned by Eric, a university graduate student was temporarily misplaced, and found by Jen, an undergrad student working at the university library – readers will learn all of these by reading notes written by Jen and Eric to each other on the book’s margins.
-The whole book is not only filled with Eric and Jen’s notes to each other, notes on the text, author, etc., it’s also filled with newspaper clippings, postcards, letters, and other miscellany.
+The book, which is originally owned by Eric, who is a university graduate student, was temporarily misplaced and found by Jen, who is an undergrad student working at the university library.
+Readers will learn these details by reading the notes that Jen and Eric wrote to each other on the book’s margins.
+The entire book is filled not only with Eric and Jen’s notes to each other about the text, author, and so on but also newspaper clippings, postcards, letters, and other miscellany.

-He knows nothing of his past life and his present purpose in life, but the one thing he does know is that he needs to find the mysterious woman from the pub.
+He knows nothing of his past life and his present purpose, but the one thing he knows is that he needs to find the mysterious woman from the pub.
 He feels that she is the link to his past and the one person who would know who he really was.